atapazD/disney-park-events/README.md

 # Disney Park Events

 A web application to manage Disney park events, showcasing bookings and interactivity.
 This project demonstrates full-stack development and DevOps principles using Flask for the backend and React (Material-UI) for the frontend.
+This is all being deployed onto a local Raspberry Pi 5 (x3) cluster using ArgoCD tunneled with Cloudflare.

 ## Features
 - View events with descriptions, dates, and capacities.